hennr/arewegreen/README.md

 ## Get started

-AreWeGreen is not yet finished.
-Here is the plan though:

-To run AreWeGreen you simply need to fetch a release and add the executable to your autostart config.
-AreWeGreen will create a configuration folder in the home directory of the current user automatically.
-Here you will be able to define the layout and place scripts that will provide data for your board.
-Once started AreWeGreen will start a browser which opens the dashboard in a maximized window for you.

-## Try the beta
+Note: AreWeGreen is currently in alpha state.

+Fetch [a release](https://github.com/hennr/arewegreen/releases) or build it from source:

     git clone https://github.com/hennr/arewegreen.git
     cd arewegreen
     mvn spring-boot:run

+When run AreWeGreen will create a configuration folder (~/arewegreen) in the home directory of the current user.
+Here you can define the layout and place scripts that will provide data for your board.
+AreWeGreen will also start a browser automatically which opens the dashboard in a maximized window for you.
+This feature can be disabled in the settings.

+## Demo

+A live demo can be found here: https://arewegreen.herokuapp.com/ Please give it a sec to start the service.

 ## License